pegros/PEG_LIST/help/sfpegActionBarCmp.md

     * Same behaviour as the **massDML** but with the ability to call an Apex logic instead of simple DMLs.

+_Note_: Whenever a error occurs, the error message provided is automatically displayed in an error toast popup.

 ### Record Data LDS **Reload** Type (**reload**)

 The **reload** action type enables to trigger a LDS reload of a single record
-* This is typically useful to refresh the LDS cache data of a record modified via Apex or DML (via the “next” property).
+* This is typically useful to refresh the LDS cache data of a record modified via Apex or DML (via the `next` property) or to the content of a list after an insertion.
 * It relies on the standard [getRecordNotifyChange](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/reference_get_record_notify) method.

 ```